Novelist Pat Conroy starts new chapter with opening of fitness gym

-CHARLESTON, S.C., March 24 After bad health habits nearly killed him, "The Prince of Tides" author Pat Conroy said he is opening a fitness studio near his South Carolina home to help him stay healthy enough to write several more books.
+CHARLESTON, S.C.
+After bad health habits nearly killed him, "The Prince of Tides" author Pat Conroy said he is opening a fitness studio near his South Carolina home to help him stay healthy enough to write several more books.

 Conroy announced the new business venture on Facebook last weekend and acknowledged it was an odd move for a 69-year-old writer who in 2009 published a cookbook featuring recipes for breakfast shrimp and grits and beefsteak Florentine.